KamiGdev/quai_antique/README.md

 Rubymine IDE embeds an integrated database view.
 However, if you have not RubyMine you can install for instance TablePlus, a modern, native and friendly GUI tool for SQL relational databases.

 - Install [TablePlus](https://tableplus.com) e.g.
-- fill in the database connection :
+- Fill in the database connection :
 - The name of the project is on your own, in gray color on the following caption.
-- The database name must be : quai_antique_development.
+- The database name must be : quai_antique_development
-- Enter the socket, tag and port related to PostgreSQL mentionned below.
+- Enter the host/socket, tag and port related to PostgreSQL mentionned below.
+- Then click on "Connect".

 ![Table plus connection caption](app/assets/images/tableplus_connection.png)